arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 Prior, I was involved in the design, testing, and release of eight consecutive on-time quarterly releases of CFdesign simulation software.

-I have supported a majority of new features over this time, so only general sampling of work follows.
+I have supported a majority of new features over this time.
+An example of a large scale UI redesign follows.

 #### UI Redesign

-Our UI redesign, from a menu/toolbar navigation paradigm to ribbon UI, represents a wide span of responsibilities.
+This full UI redesign, from a menu/toolbar navigation paradigm to ribbon UI, represents a wide span of responsibilities.

 Our hypothesis was that a well-considered ribbon UI would:

 * Increase usability across all user types
-* Increase learnability for new and infrequent users
+* Increase learnability & discoverability for new and infrequent users (a common persona in simulation)
-* Increase familiarity and thus adoption for existing Autodesk customers
+* Increase familiarity and thus adoption for existing Autodesk customers who could benefit from adding simulation to their workflow

 **Classic navigation paradigm, Simulation CFD 2013** {: .mdl-color-text--grey-600}